kurron/ansible-role-docker-host/README.md

 Role Name
 =========

-Installation of tools than any self-respecting JVM developer loves and needs.
+Installation of bits from Docker, Inc. useful in running a Docker host.

 Requirements
 ------------